JaneJeon/objection-authorize/README.md

     const username = req.params.username.toLowerCase()
     // we fetch the user first to provide resource context for the authorize() call.
     // Note that if we were to just call User.query().patchAndFetchById() and skip resource,
-    // then req.user would be able to modify any user before we can even authorize them! let user = await User.query().findOne({ username }) user = await user
+    // then the requester would be able to modify any user before we can even authorize them! let user = await User.query().findOne({ username }) user = await user
       .$query()